 Measuring ingredients in wrong units might lead to disaster in your baking.

 Many countries follow the metric unit system.
 According to me, the precision is higher in this metric unit system.
 Metric system uses the measuring units such as meters, centimetre, grams, kilograms, litres and millilitres.

 The US people follow the legacy Imperial Unit system that uses measuring units such as feet, inches and pounds.

 The temperature is also measured differently in both the unit systems.
 Americans measure temperature in Fahrenheit, where as countries following the metric unit system measure temperature in Centigrade.
 0 degree Celsius, which is the freezing point of water is measured as 32 degree Fahrenheit.
 We all can use calculators and convert a unit system over the other, however when you are in the middle of your project, all you need is a simple conversion table of grams to cups and Fahrenheit to Centigrade.

 How to read the conversion table

-In my post, I have tried to mention each and every possible way to measure or convert between cups, grams and liters.
-While following any recipe, don’t mix grams and liters, they are not interchangeable.
+In my conversion table, I have tried to mention commonly required conversion in temperature, liquids, and weights.
+While following any recipe, don’t mix grams and litres, they are not interchangeable.
 Conversions are approximate and have been rounded up or down.
 Follow one set of measurements only.

-To be more accurate, I measured all those ingredients individually in my kitchen and based my results on those calculations.
-My recommendation to all of you is to buy a portable kitchen weighing scale.
+My recommendation is to buy a portable kitchen weighing scale.
 I had bought Bulfyss Electronic Kitchen Digital Weighing scale and it solves a lot of my hassle.
-I have shared the link for you, if you like to buy the same scale for yourself.